ngzhili/OpenCV/coco viewer application/README.md

 <img src = "README Images/image_viewer_demo_2.JPG">

 # Installation
-No external library packages needed to be installed.
+Note: No external library packages needed to be installed.
-## Steps:
+## Steps
 1. Download and install coco viewer application folder on your local machine.
 2. Extract all files in .zip.
 3. Double click on coco_viewer.exe application.
 Application should being launching.